We also gladly accept donations of medicines and lab tests to use in these programs! Ask for details.

 Do volunteers need to have medical backgrounds (e.g., nurse, physician) or skills?
 What opportunities are there for people without medical training?

 Volunteers do not need to have medical backgrounds.
-We usually have several health care providers (MDs, PAs) and a number of non-medical volunteers.
-Those without medical training are also important to making the process work.
-Some check patients in and ask basic questions, others take vitals, others assist the providers (as runners, holding things, consulting with other team members, etc), and still others organize our "pharmacy," counting out pills for prescriptions and others perform vision screening and help patients try on reading glasses.
+We usually have several health care providers (MDs, PAs, NPs), one or two nurses, and a number of non-medical volunteers.
+While the licensed providers are essential, those without medical training are also important to making the process work.
+Some check patients in and ask basic questions, others take vitals, others assist the providers (by managing patient flow and bringing needed supplies), and still others help in our "pharmacy," counting out pills for prescriptions and others perform vision screening and help patients try on reading glasses.
 And people with other particular skills can sometimes find ways to use those too--for instance, one time a self-described "tinkerer" built a walker for a patient.

 What type of health care services are provided by the volunteers?

-We provide basic primary care services--general medicine consultations, simple lab tests (urinalysis, strep, h. pylori, pregnancy, blood glucose), ultrasound imaging, dentistry, and medications.
+We provide basic primary care services--general medicine consultations, simple lab tests (urinalysis, strep, h. pylori, pregnancy, blood glucose, etc.), ultrasound imaging, dentistry, and medications.
 Our dental services include fillings, extractions, and prophylactic measures such as sealants and fluoride.
 Though we do not have the capacity to do full optometric exams, we can do vision screening and refer those who need distance glasses or ophthalmological attention to another foundation, while providing reading glasses to those who need them.
 If patients need more care, such as consultations with specialists, additional tests, or surgery, our providers fill out referral forms.
-Tandana's Patient Follow Up Coordinator works with these patients after the volunteer vacation is over to help them get to the hospital, lab, or specialists they need and access further care.
+Tandana's Patient Follow Up Coordinator works with these patients after the volunteer venture is over to help them get to the hospital, lab, or specialists they need and access further care.

 Who seeks care for the services that are provided?
 What alternatives exist for people in the community/area?